wyfo/apischema/docs/validation.md

 ```

 !!! warning
     **DO NOT use `assert`** statement to validate external data, never.
 In fact, this statement is made to be disabled when executed in optimized mode (see [documentation](https://docs.python.org/3/reference/simple_stmts.html#the-assert-statement)), so validation would be disabled too.
-This warning doesn't concern only *Apischema*; `assert` is only for internal assertion in debug/development environment.
-That's why *Apischema* will not catch `AssertionError` as a validation error but reraises it, making `deserialize` fail.
+This warning doesn't concern only *apischema*; `assert` is only for internal assertion in debug/development environment.
+That's why *apischema* will not catch `AssertionError` as a validation error but reraises it, making `deserialize` fail.

 !!! note
     Validators are always executed in order of declaration.

 ### Automatic dependency management

 It makes no sense to execute a validator using a field that is ill-formed.
-Hopefully, *Apischema* is able to compute validator dependencies — the fields used in validator; validator is executed only if the all its dependencies are ok.
+Hopefully, *apischema* is able to compute validator dependencies — the fields used in validator; validator is executed only if the all its dependencies are ok.

 ```python
 {!computed_dependencies.py!}